wso2/docs-is/en/docs/sample-use-cases/federated-authentication.md

 ## What's next?

-To try out other scenarios, navigate back to the command line where you ran the quickstart sample and enter `y` to clean the setup.
+To try out other scenarios, navigate back to the command-line where you ran the quickstart sample and enter `y` to clean the setup.

 ![QSG cleanup]({{base_path}}/assets/img/get-started/qsg-sso-cleanup.png)